The five labours of Europe:

 (v) Finance: A Relatively Clean Sector

-Part Three: Some suggesfions
+Part Three: Some suggestions

-(i)For a More Targeted Approach
+(i) For a More Targeted Approach

-(iii) Fora StructuralíModern Supply-Side Policy
+(iii) For a Structural Modern Supply-Side Policy

-4.Worker Mobility and the Development of Human Capital
+4. Worker Mobility and the Development of Human Capital Mobilitv

-(i)An Asset Against Unemployment - The Prospect Of a Better Life
+(i) An Asset Against Unemployment - The Prospect Of a Better Life

-ii) Mobility: A Freedom That Is Insufficiently Used
+(ii) Mobility: A Freedom That Is Insufficiently Used

-(iii) Mcchanismsto Promote Personal Mobilitv.
+(iii) Mechanisms to Promote Personal Mobility

 (iv) Suggestions for Other Mobility Incentives

-(v) Freedom of Movement and Solidarit
+(v) Freedom of Movement and Solidarity Human development

-(i)EU responsibilities in Employment.
-Education and Training
+(i) EU responsibilities in Employment, Education and Training

-(iii) Music, Images and Languages..
+(iii) Music, Images and Languages

-(iv) Towards a Reorganisation ofEducation Systems?
+(iv) Towards a Reorganisation of Education Systems?

 5. Transport

-Transport Networks and Prosperiiv
+Transport Networks and Prosperity

 European Deficiencies

-Investments to Be Planned and carred Out
+Investments to Be Planned and carried Out

 Environmental Dimension

-More Balanced and Cornplementari modes of Transport
+More Balanced and Complementary modes of Transport

-(i) Inland waterway Transport
+(i) In land waterway Transport

-(ii) Rail Motorways and Combined rransport
+(ii) Rail Motorways and Combined transport

 (iii) What About Road and Air Transport?

-Complementary and .alternative measures
+Complementary and alternative measures

 6. Energy